Golub Capital: 2008–present: Financial crisis and beyond

 During the 2008 financial crisis, Golub Capital was one of the few lending firms that continued to grow.
 By the end of 2008, the firm was third by deal volume for lead arrangers of sub-$100 million leveraged buyout loans and had raised $1.5 billion for new loans.
 In 2009, it became the number one bookrunner for leveraged buyout loans in the middle market.
 By 2010, the firm had $4 billion capital under management.

 Golub Capital BDC, Inc. was founded in 2009 and went public in March 2010.
 It trades on the NASDAQ under stock ticker symbol, GBDC.
 David Golub serves as the CEO and President of Golub Capital BDC.

 In 2011, the firm had 120 employees with offices in New York, Chicago, and Atlanta.
 Their loan portfolio also increased to $5 billion.
 In 2012, the firm led a targeted campaign to serve lower middle market companies that have an annual EBITDA of between $6 and $8 million.

 In 2014, the firm's capital under management increased to $10 billion with the final closings of the Golub Capital Partners VIII fund and the Golub Capital Partners International VIII.
 That year, the firm closed a mix of deals, including boot retailer Boot Barn with a $100 million facility and fiber optic infrastructure company Wilcon Holdings with a $59 million facility.
 The firm opened a lending office in San Francisco in 2014 to handle its late stage lending business line.
 As of 2018, the firm has over $25 billion in capital under management.
 In March 2018, Golub Capital supported the acquisition of Togetherwork Holdings by GI partners.

 In August 2018, Golub Capital sold a passive, non-voting minority stake in its management companies to Dyal Capital Partners, a subsidiary of asset manager Neuberger Berman Holdings.
 In 2021, Bloomberg listed Golub Capital as one of a handful of private equity firms that could leverage large buyouts without the assistance of Wall Street banks.
+In December 2022, Korea Investment Corporation made a direct investment into Golub Capital, acquiring a minority stake of less than 5%.